 When we opened in 2011, fixed price surgery was a “new” idea in the veterinary referral world.
-Those practices offering fixed prices were few and far between.
+Those practices offering fixed prices were very few and far between.
 A few are now following the trend with fixed prices for some procedures like cruciate ligament surgeries, but we are proud to say that our fixed prices for cruciate surgeries are extremely competitive – well under 50% – of what is being charged elsewhere.
 We are able to offer this value for money because our complication rates are low and our overheads are relatively low.
-Our fixed prices for surgical cases includes all follow up checks and all post-operative radiography with us.
+Our fixed prices for surgical cases includes all follow up checks in normal working hours, and all post-operative radiography with us.

 For some ophthalmology and most medicine cases, follow up consults are often chargeable, as some of these cases can’t be “fixed” by surgery, and need ongoing checks well into the future.
 Please ask whether your case is likely to need ongoing checks and what ongoing charges are expected.
 Some ophthalmic surgeries like cataract surgery include a number of follow up checks in the fee, getting you through a defined period post-op.

 We offer fixed prices for almost all of our other surgery cases, not just the common elective procedures like cruciate ligament injury.
 These fixed prices assume that payment is made before discharge and the fixed price includes:

 - Referral consultation

 - Hospitalisation, up to three days as required

 - Digital radiography, as many exposures as required, including follow up radiography for the same problem.
 We put no limit on the number of radiographic exposures that we will take to follow up the same problem, and these can be on an unlimited number of occasions.

 - Anaesthesia, with intravenous fluid therapy as standard.